 NMAC’s mission calls on us to lead with race.
 What does that mean?
 What is NMAC trying to accomplish?

 NMAC’s urgency is in the numbers.
 Black women are 20 times more likely to contract HIV than white women.
-Fifty percent of black gay men will have HIV by the time they are 35 (eight percent of white gay men are infected).
+Fifty percent of black gay men will have HIV by the time they are 35 (eight percent of white gay men are living with HIV).
 Even with quality HIV services, the results for many black women and gay men of color are awful.
 What are we doing or not doing that makes HIV so racially polarized?

 Leading with race for NMAC means:

 - Normalize discussion about race within the HIV movement.

-- Bend the curve of new HIV infections.
+- Bend the curve of new HIV diagnoses.

 - Retain people of color living with HIV in care.

 Normalize Discussions on Race

 Working with a mix of new partners and old friends, NMAC hopes to normalize discussion on race in the HIV movement.
 Rather than reinvent the wheel, NMAC will partner with organizations that have fought for racial justice and health equity since Selma and call upon their years of experience and proven track records to support NMAC’s race discussions.
 Allies will be very important.

 Bend the Curve of New HIV Diagnoses

-One in 16 black men will be infected with HIV.
+One in 16 black men will receive a positive HIV diagnosis.
 Is it time to rethink America’s HIV prevention agenda?
 What is the tipping point or when is there too much virus in a community so behavior interventions won’t be very effective?
 Maybe it’s time to focus on reducing the amount of the virus in a community.
 Some will say this is heresy, but we’ve done various behavioral interventions for over 30 years and acheived this result.
 If we want a different result, maybe it’s time to approach this challenge differently and with more urgency.
-We have to do something in order to slow and eventually stop new infections.
+We have to do something in order to slow and eventually stop the epidemic from growing.

 Retain People of Color Living with HIV in care